-Jindal Power Limited (JPL), a subsidiary of Jindal Steel & Power Limited, is a leading power company in India across the energy spectrum: thermal, hydro and renewable.
+Jindal Power Limited (JPL), is a leading power company in India across the energy spectrum: thermal, hydro and renewable.
 JPL has been contributing significantly to the growing needs of power in the country and its installed capacity is 3400 MW.

 JPL commissioned the first unit of its 4x250 MW thermal power plant in the Raigarh district of Chhattisgarh in 2007, becoming the first private player in the country to set up an Independent Power Plant (IPP).
 Since then, this flagship has operated as a fully integrated power plant at an industry-leading Plant Load Factor (PLF) of 93% (average for last seven years).